nuxeo-cps/pre-svn-reorg--CPSRelation/README.txt

 Installation for CPSRelation requires the installation of Raptor, Rasqal, Redland, and the Redland Python binding.

-Tests have been made using versions:
+Tests have been made using following versions, with Python 2.3.5 and 2.4.2:

 - raptor-1.4.7
 - rasqal-0.9.10
 - redland-1.0.2.
 - redland-bindings-1.0.2.1

+Following Ubuntu packages have also been tested:

+- librdf0           1.0.2-2ubuntu1
+- python2.3-librdf  1.0.2.1-1ubuntu1
+- python2.4-librdf  1.0.2.1-1ubuntu1

 Please refer to the Redland documentation and installation instructions at http://librdf.org/.